-You know your site isn’t performing to its full potential, but you don’t know why.
-Or worse: you’re unaware that your site isn’t doing well, in which case you certainly don’t know why!
+You know your website isn’t performing to its full potential, but you don’t know why.
+Or worse: you’re unaware that your site isn’t doing well, in which case you certainly don’t know why.

 While there are many potential causes for a site not performing well, a likely possibility is a poor user experience.
 Usability is crucial to the success of your web presence.
 Solid UX design can alleviate user frustration, streamline paths to purchase, and create an all-around positive perception of your website, eCommerce store, app, or any other digital product.

 A UX audit provides a detailed analysis of a digital platform’s user experience.
 It places the entire website under a microscope, sifting through each and every component and documenting how well those components contribute to the site’s overarching goals and usability.
 If a website, app, or other product is underperforming, a UX audit can help determine why through significant analysis.
 A UX audit examines the entire user experience from a practical perspective, and ultimately reveals what individual components are frustrating, deterring, or confusing users.
 The key is to identify all user pain points.

-For instance, say a certain key CTA (Call to Action) button isn’t getting as many clicks as you’d like.
+For instance, say a certain key call to action (CTA) button isn’t getting as many clicks as you’d like.
 Perhaps the flaw is in the location of the button.
 Or maybe it’s the size?
 The color?
 The microcopy?
 A UX audit not only identifies the problem, but lays the groundwork for providing a solution that rectifies the underlying cause.

 UX audits can also address a common concern for eCommerce sites: shopping cart abandonment.
 An audit can analyze the checkout process and determine the pain points that cause users to abandon their carts.

 Auditing is as proactive as it is preventative.
 A UX audit is not a “one and done” process.
-As part of a commitment to continuous improvement and a goal of always advocating for the user, UX audits should be conducted routinely, or at the onset of suspected problems.
+As part of a commitment to continuous improvement and a goal of always advocating for the user, UX audits should be conducted routinely, or at least at the onset of suspected problems.

-UX audits can be performed internally, provided the company has its own in-house design team.
-But just like editing your own writing, having your own UX team audit its own site isn’t great practice.
+UX audits can be performed internally, provided your business has its own in-house design team.
+But just like editing your own writing, having your own UX team audit its own products isn’t a great approach.

 For starters, a comprehensive UX audit can take a great deal of time to complete.
 It’s rarely feasible for an internal UX team to effectively manage an audit on top of their preexisting work.

 Besides handling the workload, it’s difficult for an internal team to distance themselves from what’s being analyzed.
-That’s why UX audits ought to be performed by third parties, such as a UX design company.
+That’s why UX audits should be performed by third parties, such as a UX design company.

 Hiring a third party eliminates a great deal of subjectivity and allows for objective and rational analysis.
 A UX design company has no personal stake, nor are they emotionally invested in the product or service, and therefore possess little to no bias relative to what’s being surveyed and studied in the audit.

 Absolutely!
-A study found that for every dollar spent on an investment of UX, including an audit, brings a $100 return.
+A study found that every dollar invested in UX—including an audit—brings a $100 return.